-- 11.1 Tables, figures (which include images) and files (used for article-external files, such as media files or software applications, and for which the editors will add a hyperlink at publication) are numbered consecutively: Table 1, Table 2; Fig. 1, Fig. 2; File 1, File 2, etc. They must be mentioned in the running text and identified by their numbers.
+- 11.1 Tables, figures (which include images) and files (used for article-external files, such as media files or software applications) are numbered consecutively: Table 1, Table 2; Fig. 1, Fig. 2; File 1, File 2, etc. They must be mentioned in the running text and identified by their numbers.
 They appear in the text as close as possible to the place where they are mentioned. - 11.2 Each table and figure has a caption (files do not require one).
 The caption precedes a table and follows a figure.
 Unless the caption is a complete sentence, it is not followed by a period.